bragqut/bragqut.github.io/README.md

 ## Usage

-Hyde is a theme built on top of [Poole](https://github.com/poole/poole), which provides a fully furnished Jekyll setup—just download and start the Jekyll server.
+Lanyon is a theme built on top of [Poole](https://github.com/poole/poole), which provides a fully furnished Jekyll setup—just download and start the Jekyll server.
 See [the Poole usage guidelines](https://github.com/poole/poole#usage) for how to install and use Jekyll.

 ## Options

-Hyde includes some customizable options, typically applied via classes on the `<body>` element.
+Lanyon includes some customizable options, typically applied via classes on the `<body>` element.

 ### Sidebar menu